Home / Mica Regulation

 Electronic Money Tokens are subject to the highest level of control and requirements from the MiCA texts.
 Issuing and further operating an EMT requires considerable preparation.
 LegalBison offers ad-hoc assessments on specific projects in order to draw a relevant path to getting to the market.
 We invite readers interested in launching an E-Money Token to directly contact our consulting team.

-As for ART, the issuers of EMT may be obligated as well to report quarterly to its competent authorities of registration, regarding the number of holders, their value, and the data pertaining to transactions.
+The issuers of EMT denominated in non-EU official currencies may be obligated as well to report quarterly to their competent authorities of registration, regarding the number of holders, their value, and the data pertaining to transactions.
+Issuers of Euro-denominated EMTs (e.g., Circle EURC) are not automatically subject to this specific quarterly reporting under MiCA unless deemed significant or requested by the authority.

 Other crypto-assets